DrPandemic/RBE/README.md

 - In our case, we only had write access to /tmp (which was actually a subdirectory within the real /tmp), so no straightforward way for a permanent backdoor.

 - We had access to the source code, which could be leaked afterwards.

-- Although we did not had the proper setup to try it, we think the attacker could reach the SSL keys (even easier than Heartbleed!)

 - Depending on the setup (and knowledge of the attacker), one could privilege escalate and break the apache jail.